Quick answer

 Day 185 from your address registration is the hard cut-off.
 Miss it and there is no exchange — you sit the full Polish driving theory and practical test regardless of how many years you have been driving.
-The Kraków Wydział Komunikacji processes applications in 11–14 weeks and takes your original licence at submission.
+The Kraków the local licensing authority.
 You cannot drive during processing. employment, and not the issue date of your visa or permit.
 Miss the deadline and there is no exchange process available: you must pass the full Polish driving theory and practical test, regardless of how many years you have been driving.

 Who Needs to Exchange and Who Does Not